Lalatenduswain/harbor-install/README.md

 **Author**: Lalatendu Swain | [GitHub](https://github.com/Lalatenduswain/) | [Website](https://blog.lalatendu.info/) 👤

 This script is provided "as-is" and may require tweaks for your specific setup.
 Use it at your own risk.
 The authors aren’t liable for any damages or issues arising from its use. 🚨

----

-### Enhancements with Emojis
-- **Headings**: Added colorful icons (e.g., 🌟, 🛠️, 📥) to make sections pop.
-- **Text**: Sprinkled emojis (e.g., 🚀, ✅, 🌍) to emphasize actions, statuses, and outcomes.
-- **Code Blocks**: Kept clean but added context with emojis (e.g., 📜 for scripts, 🐳 for Docker).
-- **Tone**: Maintained a friendly, approachable vibe while keeping it professional.

-This version should look beautiful in GitHub’s Markdown renderer and make the README more inviting.
-If you’d like more emojis, fewer, or specific adjustments, just let me know!
-You can copy this into your `harbor-install` repo as `README.md`.